MatiasBrizzio/EstiMate/README.md

 2. From B<sub>ϕ</sub>, generate a Finite State Automaton A<sub>ϕ</sub>.
 3. Generate the transfer matrix T<sub>ϕ</sub> from A<sub>ϕ</sub>.

-## Understanding the Process
+## Understanding the Process 🤔
 The Buchi automaton B<sub>ϕ</sub> recognizes lasso traces satisfying the formula ϕ.
+A lasso trace is an infinite trace that loops back to a previous state, forming a cycle.
 It accepts infinite traces, as its accepting condition requires visiting an accepting state infinitely often in the lasso trace.
 In contrast, finite automata recognize finite traces, as their accepting condition only requires reaching a final state.

 When generating the finite automaton A<sub>ϕ</sub> from B<sub>ϕ</sub>, the finite traces recognized by A<sub>ϕ</sub> become part of the lasso traces recognized by B<sub>ϕ</sub>.

 The finite automaton A<sub>ϕ</sub> is encoded into an N x N transfer matrix T<sub>ϕ</sub>, where N represents the number of states in A<sub>ϕ</sub>.
 Each element T<sub>ϕ</sub>[i,j] in the matrix denotes the number of transitions from state i to state j.

-By using matrix multiplication, the number of traces of length k accepted by A<sub>ϕ</sub> can be computed as I x T<sub>
-ϕ</sub><sup>k</sup> x F. Here, I is a row vector representing the initial states, T<sub>ϕ</sub><sup>k</sup> is the matrix resulting from multiplying T<sub>ϕ</sub> k times, and F is a column vector representing the final states of A<sub>ϕ</sub>.
+By using matrix multiplication, the number of traces of length k accepted by A<sub>ϕ</sub> can be computed as I x T<sub>ϕ</sub><sup>k</sup> x F. Here, I is a row vector representing the initial states, T<sub>ϕ</sub><sup>k</sup> is the matrix resulting from multiplying T<sub>ϕ</sub> k times, and F is a column vector representing the final states of A<sub>ϕ</sub>.

-## <a name="LTL" /> Linear Temporal Logic (LTL)
+## Linear Temporal Logic (LTL) <a name="LTL" /> 🕰️

-The grammar for LTL aims to support *Spot-style* LTL.
+The grammar for LTL aims to support Spot-style LTL.
 For further details on temporal logic, e.g., semantics, see [here](https://spot.lrde.epita.fr/tl.pdf).

-The following constructs are supported:

-### Propositional Logic
+### Propositional Logic ✔️

 * True: `tt`, `true`, `1`
 * False: `ff`, `false`, `0`